 However, in my experience representing claimants in Colorado, Social Security will often release information to claimants (people applying for Social Security benefits) if they ask.
 If you need to know the status of your case, or which Judge your case is assigned to, ODAR will give you this information.

-But there is a bigger concern here:
+However, there is a bigger issue here:

 If you have a question, you AND your attorney should be working together to find the answer.
 You and your attorney are a team working together to get to a win on your case.
 You need to share information.
 If you know something which your attorney does not, that might weaken your chances of winning.